john-cd/rust_howto/bk/src/language/macros.md

 {{#include ../../crates/language/examples/macros/proc_macro_derive.rs:example}}
 ```

-Derive macros can also add additional attributes ("derive macro helper attributes") into the scope of the item they are on [(Rust reference)](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.derive.attributes)↗.
+Note that derive macros can add additional attributes ("derive macro helper attributes") into the scope of the item they are on [(Rust reference)](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.derive.attributes)↗.
 This is useful for adding metadata or additional functionality to the item being derived:

 ```rust,editable
 # [derive(MyCustomDeriveMacro)]